 If you have an hour between classes, that’s a great time to accomplish some work.
 Instead of pulling out your phone and browsing social media – do your homework.
 Do it as soon as possible and you will have more free time later.

-Be prepared, get organized and get things done ahead of time.
-Having a hard time with time management?
+Be prepared, get organized, and get things done ahead of time.
+Have a hard time with time management?
 Check out this article to help you master your time management skills.
 As an added bonus, there is a free printable assignment tracker & weekly planner included.

 6.)
 Not Being Social